wmvanvliet/posthoc/README.md

 ------------

-Workbench requires a Python (either 2.7 or 3.5+) installation with the following packages: numpy, scipy, scikit-learn.
+Workbench requires a Python (either 2.7 or 3.5+) installation with the following packages: numpy, scipy, scikit-learn, progressbar2.

 You can either download this repository as a zip file here, or use the shell
 command: `git clone https://github.com/wmvanvliet/posthoc.git`.